Mukulwith7BitGit/CourtCounter/README.md

 # CourtCounter
 Basket Ball score tracking app.

+***ATTENTION VIEWER! you can download the apk file present inside the APK folder to experience the app.
+Also, i can guarantee you it's 100% safe :D

 1. This app is used to keep track of current scores of both the teams during a basket ball match.
 It follows the general scoring rules of basket ball.